SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-13-0-user-must-reset-password-on-next-login-is-default-option-5660.md

 ticket: MTM-58077
 version: 1020.13.0
 ---
-By default, a new user receives an email with a link to set their password.
-If this option is unchecked, the application suggests that the new user change their password during the first login.
+Previously, a new user would receive an email with a link to set their password.
+However, now when "Send password reset link as email" is unchecked, the "User must reset password on next login" option is selected by default.
+This means the new user must change their password during their first login.